derek-zhou/danm/doc/overview.md

 # Summary #

 With the above, you can do basic bottom-up hierachical design using danm.
-The next section will deal with behavioral RTL design.
+The next article will deal with behavioral RTL design.